wp-plugins/slideshow-satellite/readme.txt

 See the manual and videos and more: http://c-pr.es/satellite

 == Changelog ==
+= 2.4 =
+* PREMIUM RELEASE August 2015
+* All premium capabilities are now added for everyone to use!
+* Fixed all PHP 5.5 issues
+* Added support for HVM

 = 2.3.3 =
 * Fixing needing to save gallery before it loads bug
 * Fixing premium width on shortcode not required bug